mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/networked/index.md

 helmrelease.helm.toolkit.fluxcd.io/velero condition met
 ```

-## Access Kommander Web UI
+## Access DKP UI

-When all the `HelmReleases` are ready, use the following command to open the Kommander dashboard in your browser:
+When all the `HelmReleases` are ready, use the following command to open the DKP UI in your browser:

 ```bash
 dkp open dashboard